 Greg: John Fuller’s name comes up a lot.

-Jim: This is good.
-I like this.
+Jim: This is good, I like this.

 Jim: Now, that is really good.

-Greg: …These are the four you need to ask.
+Greg: These are the four you need to ask.

-John: (Laughter) Thank you for doing that.
+John: Thank you for doing that.

-Erin: Yeah.
-I print those off daily for couples.
-I’m like, “Here.
-You’re not talking?
-Take these.
-Start here.
-See which ones work for you because a simple, little question can lead to such a deep, in-depth conversation.”
+Erin: Yeah, I print those off daily for couples.
+I’m like, “Here, you’re not talking.
+Take these, start here.
+See which ones work for you.”
+Because a simple little question can lead to such a deep in-depth conversation.

 Jim: And how do we do it?

-Erin: It’s easy to get distracted…
+Erin: It’s easy to get distracted-

-Erin: …In our culture today because we’re running at such fast paces.
-We’ve got our cell phones.
-We’re constantly checking things and, you know, scores and Facebook and on and on.
+Erin: In our culture today because we’re running at such fast paces, we’ve got our cell phones.
+We’re constantly checking things and you know, scores and Facebook and on and on.
 And just realizing that when you’re doing other things, your eyes are not on your spouse.
 And there’s these sacred moments that we personally don’t want to miss that opportunity to connect.
-One of the biggest ones is when we go to bed.
-When we go to bed, pillow talk is a big thing that we can choose to lay there on our cell phones – and some nights we do, when we’ve had a long, hard day and we just want to veg.
-But then I miss out.
-I miss out on connecting with Greg, and I don’t want to.
-I want to connect.
+One of the biggest ones is- is when we go to bed.
+When we go to bed, pillow talk is a big thing that we can choose to lay there on our cell phones and some nights we do.
+When we’ve had a long, hard day and we just wanna veg, but then I miss out.
+I miss out on connecting with Greg and I don’t want to.
+I wanna connect.

-Jim: Are you a night person by any chance?
+Jim: Are you a night person, by any chance?

 Erin: I am.

-Jim: Okay.
-(Laughter) I’m going, “Greg, Greg, poor Greg.”
+Jim: I’m going, “Greg, Greg, poor Greg.” (laughs)

-Erin: Yeah, but…
+Erin: Yeah, but-